 If the designer chose to use layout grids in the design, you can view and inspect it when viewing a screen in Design Specs.

 Before you publish the Design Specs link, ensure to leave the layout grids enabled in the artboards where you want the developer to view it.
-By default, layout grids which are not used in your design do not appear in the Design Specs link.
+By default, layout grids that are not used in the design do not appear in the Design Specs link.